Using the GNU/Linux Operating System

 For an increased security, environment variables will be associated here to such a key, for example with: export KEY_DEV=/dev/sdz.

-Its characteristics can be recorded in one's referential:
+Its characteristics can be recorded in one's repository:

 $ fdisk -l ${KEY_DEV}